 Since 2008, a daily microblog from my front porch while I caffeinate in the mornings.
 I don’t think of it as poetry, really, though plenty of readers take it that way: present-tense observations, kept as succinct as possible, with an emphasis on nature because of where I live.
 Pick up a free email subscription in the sidebar at morningporch.com if you’d like them in your inbox.
-Otherwise, you can simply follow me on Mastodon and hope I’ll remember to cross-post.
+Otherwise, you can simply follow me on Mastodon where I cross-post.
 Welsh artist Clive Hick-Jenkins let me use a crop from one of his paintings for the header.

 For many years, I adhered to Twitter’s 140-charcter limit, but when that doubled I slowly began allowing myslef to write somewhat longer entries.
 I still keep most of them below 150, though.